Cobb County DUI Lawyers

 • License suspension (see license suspension section below).

-PENALTIES FOR A THIRD DUI CONVICTION WITHIN TEN YEARS:
+PENALTIES FOR A THIRD DUI CONVICTION WITHIN TEN YEARS IN COBB COUNTY:

 (measured from the dates of previous arrests for which DUI convictions were obtained to the date of the current arrest for which a DUI conviction is obtained)